 Will the rescue dog get along with your other dogs or pets?

 I have gone to rescue centers with my current dog to give them a meet and greet to the potential addition.
 Make sure you are informing the rescue center about your other pets and asking the shelter to determine if the dog is interested in playing and interacting with other dogs.
-Questions to ask when adopting a rescue dog with another dog in the house includes if they have had play sessions or love to initiative play with other pups when they have had the option.
+Questions to ask when adopting a rescue dog with another dog in the house include if they have had play sessions or love to initiative play with other pups when they have had the option.
 If permitted, take the pup on a short walk with your other dog as well.

 Is the dog spayed/neutered, current on vaccinations, microchipped, and have any medical issues?